-The Board believes that the Chief Executive Officer and his or her designees speak for the Company.
+The Board believes that the CEO and his or her designees speak for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
 It is, however, expected that Board members would do so with the knowledge of and, absent unusual circumstances or as contemplated by the committee charters, only at the request of the Company's senior executives.

 The Board will give appropriate attention to written communications that are submitted by stockholders and other interested parties and will respond if and as appropriate.
-Absent unusual circumstances or as contemplated by the committee charters, the Chairman of the Board (if an independent Director), or the Lead Director (if one is appointed), or otherwise the Chairman of the N&G Committee shall, subject to advice and assistance from the General Counsel, (1) be primarily responsible for monitoring communications from shareholders and other interested parties and (2) provide copies or summaries of such communications to the other Directors as he or she considers appropriate.
+Absent unusual circumstances or as contemplated by the committee charters, the Board Chair (if an independent Director), or the Lead Director (if one is appointed), or otherwise the Chair of the ESG Committee shall, subject to advice and assistance from the General Counsel, (1) be primarily responsible for monitoring communications from shareholders and other interested parties and (2) provide copies or summaries of such communications to the other Directors as he or she considers appropriate.